Above image courtesy of @jesseme93 and @nvckalaus

 Guests of the resort have access to a tennis court that’s available on a first-come, first-serve basis.
 Leave your own racquets at home as you can grab one on the court.
 Or, head to one of several golf courses surrounding the resort, like the Abacoa Golf Club, Jupiter Dunes Golf Club, or North Palm Beach Country Club.

 © @jesseme93 & @nvckalaus

 Bring your James Patterson and your Kristen Hillenbrand.
-Thanks to the 1,000 feet of natural shoreline right out the back door of Jupiter Beach Resort, you can easily find a spot to stretch out, sunbathe and catch up on the latest beach reads.
+Because the beach right out the back door of Jupiter Beach Resort was recently “re-nourished” thanks to the addition of 517,000 cubic yards of sand – part of an $8.4 million project to combat erosion along the area beaches.
+Now, you can easily find a spot to stretch out, sunbathe, and catch up on the latest beach reads.